 - 1. That, when proposals for the implementation of the recommendations of the Hackitt review are developed, a report be submitted to the Overview and Scrutiny Committee on their implications for the Council and partners.
 (Recommendation 2.12) - 2.
 That a working group be set up to consider how to most effectively address the shortage of professional and technical staff within the Council through developing pathways to train and develop new staff as well as incentives to attract suitable individuals.
 (2.23) - 3.
 The Homes for Haringey (HfH) approach Local Authority Building Control to explore the possibility of them providing fire risk assessors for Homes for Haringey as and when required.
 (2.30) - 4.
 That additional information by HfH for residents on Fire Risk Assessments be included on the relevant web page by providing the date of the last inspection and when the next one is due.
 (2.31) - 5.
 That the Council's Communications Team be used to publicise LFB Fire Safety Days for HfH residents and that, in addition, consideration be given to using local schools to promote them.
 (3.17) - 6.
 That a written communication strategy be developed by HfH and shared with the Committee outlining how residents will be engaged with on fire safety issues and involving the Council, LFB and schools.
 (3.22) - 7.
 That further consideration be given to how fire safety concerns could best be brought to the attention of HfH by residents in order to encourage timely reporting, with the setting up of a dedicated telephone number considered as an option.
 (3.26) - 8.
 That HfH publishes how fire safety concerns and issues are managed and reported on through its governance structures.
 (3.26) - 9.
-That strategic engagement by HfH with residents be included within the work plan for the Housing and Regeneration work plan.
+That strategic engagement by HfH with residents be included within the work plan for the Housing and Regeneration Scrutiny Panel.
 (3.28) - 10.
 That an update on outcome of the programme of more intrusive fire risk assessments that are currently taking place be submitted to the Housing and Regeneration Scrutiny Panel and, in particular, the soundness of compartmentation of where assessments have taken place.
 (4.4) - 11.
 That the issue of the retrofitting of sprinklers be considered further by the Committee when there is greater clarity on the implementation plans for the recommendations of the Hackitt review and/or the recommendations of the Grenfell Inquiry.
 (4.11)

-- 12. That commissioners should require care home providers to confirm that all individuals undertaking FRAs on their behalf are appropriately accredited.
-(4.33) - 13.
-That the feasibility of relevant FRAs being reported to the Adults Safeguarding Board be considered.
-(4.34)
+- 12. That the Commissioning Service: - Seeks to ensure that residential care homes are complying with relevant statutory guidance and making fire safety information available to residents and visitors; and - Encourages all residential care providers to publish FRAs on their websites, with any improvements indicated and the time frame for these to happen.
+(4.35) - 13.
+That commissioners require all care home providers to confirm that individuals undertaking FRAs on their behalf are appropriately accredited.
+(4.37) - 14.
+That the Council's Commissioning Service consider the feasibility of relevant FRAs being reported to the Adults Safeguarding Board.
+(4.38)